parrisma/gmcp/docs/DATA_PERSISTENCE.md

 # Data Directory

-This directory contains persistent data for the gplot application.
+This directory contains persistent data for the gofr-plot application.

 ## Structure